 Do I say these things as a mere man?
 Or does not the law say the same also?
-I Corinthians 9:8 he Apostle Paul (Shaul) was an observant Jew who belonged to a sect of the Pharisees.
+I Corinthians 9:8 belonged to a sect of the Pharisees.
 He received his training from Gamaliel, one of the finest teachers from the School of Hillel: